Babylab-Amsterdam/Many-Babies-Exploratory/README.txt

-manybabies_merged.csv is the main dataset containing all habituation trials.
+manybabies_merged.csv is the main dataset containing all looking time trials.
 A separate data file, manybabies_merged_data_dictionary.pdf, is provided to explain every variable in manybabies_merged.csv.

 manybabies_merged.csv was created by homogenizing and merging data from the ManyBabies 1, 3, and 4 projects.
 The full processing pipeline, including all cleaning, harmonization, and merging steps, is documented in ManyBabies Data Processing.qmd.
 A less detailed overview of this whole process is given with ManyBabies Data Processing Overview.pdf.